 The Magdalene historic libraries have aided scholarship for centuries, monitoring and professional conservation of the books, manuscripts and prints will ensure the items are studied and exhibited for years to come.
 You can be part of this preservation of history by 'backing a book'.

-Welcome to our Virtual Exhibition page, offering online visitors the chance to view items from the Pepys Library special collections and to learn more about them.
-We will be curating our exhibitions around themes of particular interest in our collections, starting with 'The Great Fire of London'.
+Welcome to the Pepys Library Virtual Exhibition page, offering online visitors the chance to view items from the Pepys Library special collections and to learn more about them.
+We will be curating our exhibitions around themes of particular interest in our collections.

 Old Library and College Archives